 “And yet you didn’t bring him here with you when you transferred…” Her voice was even more pensively musing than usual at this.

-“I offered,” he said, and didn’t bother to try hiding his bitterness; she’d pick up on it anyway.
+“I offered,” he said, and didn’t bother to try hiding his bitterness; she would pick up on it anyway.
 “He refused.
 That was the end of it.”

 “Perhaps he didn’t really like you.”